RicePerson/KTANExpert/README.md

 | If Parallel port, cut | If there is a long parallel port on the bom, cut that wire |
 | If Serial even, cut | If the last digit of the serial number is even, cut that wire |

+Once you have recieved a command, the Expert will ask if the wires are done.
+If not, answer **n**, and continue the module.
+If you are done, answer **y**, and you will be put back to the Module Selector.

 ### Example:
 1. KTANE gives you a red and blue twisted wire with an LED and no Star.
 2. You enter **y** for Blue?
 Red? and LED?